-It takes more than the perfect nail polish color to get a flawless manicure, and it’s safe to say we’ve all had the unfortunate experience of completely messing up a manicure, most frequently within mere minutes of finishing the last coat of polish.
+It’s safe to say we’ve all had the unfortunate experience of completely messing up a manicure—and having no idea how to fix it.
 You don’t need to be a professional manicurist to do a great job painting your nails, but you do need to watch out for some common nail polish mistakes, from using old polish to doing your nails right before bedtime.
-We all make these mistakes, so rest assured that you’re not alone!
+We all make these mistakes (and yeah, knowing how long it takes for nail polish to dry is half the battle), so rest assured that you’re not alone!
 Here, we’ve rounded up the 10 most common nail polish mistakes, and how to prevent them.

 Although nails will appear dry within 20-30 minutes, it actually takes a full 24 hours for nail polish to fully dry.
 “A super easy trick to help the drying process along is to wait a minute or two for your polish to start setting up, then run very cold water over your hands for about three minutes,” says Candido.
 “The cold water helps the polish set up faster.”
 However, she warns, “Be careful to not to run the water directly on the nails as the force of the water may cause the polish to smudge.”